 • The average pocket money UK children receive is around £3–£4 per week

-• The average pocket money by age increases gradually as children get older
+• The average pocket money by age typically increases as children get older

-• A regular weekly pocket money routine helps children manage their money
+• A regular weekly allowance helps children build money habits

-• Many families combine pocket money with tasks to earn money
+• Many families link pocket money to chores or tasks

 • Teaching spending and savings early supports long-term financial habits